KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 - **Appealable:** every classification carries its reasoning and may be contested with new evidence; contests are logged.
 - **Rulings against entries are expected.** An audit that sustains everything is an audit nobody believes; the entries it sustains are the ones that then carry weight.

+*[The phrasing of findings — claims, characterizations, and identity references — is governed by Addendum B.]*

 ## 7 · Execution Modes

 - **Present capability (partial audits, executable now):** Wayback Machine sweeps; GitHub / Zenodo / OSF timestamp comparison; platform-export recovery (Download Your Information class); targeted term-and-cadence searches with date filters; per-case dossiers.